Richard Jefferies: Commemorations

-Published books by Jefferies
+The Richard Jefferies Society awards an annual Richard Jefferies Award for nature writing.

+Works

 The following list is necessarily selective.
 Much of Jefferies's writing was not published in book form in his lifetime.
 Many works surviving in manuscript or only published in journals have been published piecemeal by various editors since his death.
 Since his contributions to journals were generally anonymous, identification is often a problem.
 For a fuller survey, see Miller and Matthews (1993).